-- Delivery Location: you have to take into account the number of zip codes a carrier goes through directly.
-If your shipment has to be sent to an outside location – namely, one that the carrier does not cover – then it will be transferred to another LTL carrier.
-Naturally, this will imply a higher LTL freight cost.
+- Delivery Location: you have to take into account the number of postcodes a carrier goes through directly.
+They normally have an entire truckload of pallets to deliver to different postcodes.
+If your shipment has to be sent to an outside location that the carrier does not cover, it will be transferred to another LTL carrier.
+Naturally, this may imply a higher LTL freight cost.

 These are only a few of the factors that can influence the LTL shipping cost.
-Among them, we also have the base rates, minimums, freight all kinds, rate tariffs that can be negotiated with the LTL carriers, possible discounts, and accessory charges.
+Among them, we also have the base rates, minimums, freight of all kinds, rate tariffs that can be negotiated with the LTL carriers, possible discounts, and even accessory charges.

 LTL Shipping Facts

-When it comes to facts, we have to start by mentioning that back in 2013, the LTL industry was worth around £20.1 billion of the total freight transportation industry, valued at £530 billion.
+When it comes to facts, we have to start by mentioning that back in 2013, the LTL industry was worth around £20.1 billion of the total freight transportation industry, which valued at £530 billion.

 Aside from low LTL shipping rates, it is also one of the most environmentally-friendly shipping options available.
-Instead of one business taking up a certain amount of space in one delivery truck and not completely filling it, the LTL carriers allow several companies to utilise the space with their products, splitting the ltl pallet shipping cost and saving valuable fuel.
+Instead of one business taking up a certain amount of space in one delivery truck and not filling it, the LTL carriers allow several companies to utilise the space with their products, splitting the LTL pallet shipping cost and saving valuable fuel.